MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     saveObject(accountsList, ACCOUNTS_FILE_NAME);
 }

-// Send an email to recipients with a list of the accounts that
+// Send an email to recipients with a list of the accounts any
-// have disapproved ads.
+// disapproved ads.
 The recipient can click the embedded
 // link to access the spreadsheet that contains details about
 // the ads that were disapproved.